Runaway Transition in Irreversible Polymer Condensation with Cyclisation: Results

-The key parameter in our system is the ratio of the rates at which linear polymers and rings are generated.
-We thus define a dimensionless ``cyclisation parameter'' $\kappa \equiv 2 \kappa_0/(n_0 \kappa_1)$, where $n_0$ is the number density of monomeric chains of length $l_0$ at the start of the simulation or experiment.
-Albeit related to the classic j-factor employed in DNA looping~\cite{Shimada1984,VafabakhshRezaHa2012}, our cyclisation parameter is more naturally interpreted as the number of rings formed for every two linear chains that are fused together.
+Since we initialise our simulations and experiments below entanglement conditions we fix $\alpha=1$ as expected for Rouse dynamics and $\nu=0.588$ as expected for self-avoiding polymers~\cite{Doi1988} (we verified these exponents through direct MD simulations in Fig.\ref{fig:rates}a-c).
+In general, the Smoluchowski coagulation equation (Eq.~\eqref{eq:smolu}) is then solved numerically to fit the data of mean length versus time, $\langle l (t) \rangle$, obtained in simulations and experiments via the free parameters $\kappa_1$ and $\kappa_0$.
+A key number in our system is the ratio of the rates at which polymers are condensed $\kappa_1$, and the one at which rings are formed $\kappa_0$.
+We thus define a dimensionless ``topological parameter'' $\kappa \equiv 2 \kappa_0/(n_0 \kappa_1)$, where $n_0$ is the number density of monomeric chains of length $l_0$ at the start of the simulation or experiment.

+Albeit related to the classic j-factor employed in DNA looping~\cite{Shimada1984,VafabakhshRezaHa2012}, our topological parameter is more naturally interpreted as the number of rings formed for every two linear chains that are fused together.
 Intuitively, this number determines the final topological composition of the system.
 At $\kappa \gg 1$, we expect the final state of the system to be dominated by rings, while for $\kappa \ll 1$ to be dominated by linear chains.
 Importantly, since $k_0 \sim \langle l(t) \rangle^{-4\nu}$ the probability of ring formation decreases in time as the average length of the linear chains increases.
-Accordingly, and in spite of the fact that our system has a ring-only irreversible absorbing state, we conjecture that the strongly decreasing looping probability may effectively yield a very long time-transient in which the system is dominated by entangled linear chains with circular contaminants.
+Accordingly, and even though our system has a ring-only irreversible absorbing state, we conjecture that the strongly decreasing looping probability may effectively yield a very long time-transient in which the system is dominated by entangled linear chains with circular contaminants (see below for more simulations on this).